bsnichols/GAGA/README.md

 The pipeline runs within the folder it is stored in.
 To begin, place GAGA.R in the folder containing the data required by the pipeline.
 This should include:

-- the trait input data, with the prefix 'totest_', containing the traits to be run (more information on this is detailed in 1.1)
+- the trait input data in the .csv format, with the prefix 'totest_', containing the traits to be run (more information on this is detailed in 1.1)
 - data for GWAS
     * q matrix in the .txt format, with the prefix 'qmatrix_'
     * SNP file in the .hmp.txt format, with the prefix 'snpfile_'